Saturday, August 13, 2011

 George Fleming, shown here in a 1892 cartoon, wasted no time in putting the pharmacy on the map.
 A contemporary account called him “undoubtedly the best known druggist west of the Allegheny Mountains.”
 Doing business from its single location at Market and Diamond Streets, the company advertised Fleming’s Export Rye Whiskey and Fleming’s Malt Whiskey across America.
 A square bottle similar to one shown here recently was found in a Sacramento, California, state park.
 It is embossed on two sides: “Fleming’s Export Pure Rye” and “Bottled Expressly for Family Use.”

 George also featured as gifts to prime customers attractive paperweights and shot glasses, as shown here.
 They frequently stressed the role of physician endorsements,. as might be common for a druggist.
 Whiskey sales not only were brisk but apparently extremely profitable.
 A contemporary satirical poem about George Fleming averred: “For although he’s a druggist his earnings are high...From selling old rye.”

 The same 1892 poem gave some clues to George’s personality.
 At age 31 he was still a bachelor but accounted handsome, something of a ladies man, but adverse to marriage.
 Also fun loving: “He’s a joker, you know, and will never let go, a chance to make merry with friend or foe.”
-In 1893, according to news reports, he had a narrow escape from death when the fishing boat in which was abode capsized off Atlantic City in a gale.
+In 1893, according to news reports, he had a narrow escape from death when the fishing boat on which he was aboard capsized off Atlantic City in a gale.